Skip to content

 - 220 YEARS OF TRADITION.
 THE NEW BEGINNING IN IWASA. -

-Representative Director and President Koji Iwasa
+President and CEO Koji Iwasa

-History and tradition of Yonezawa-ori
+History and Tradition of Yonezawa Weaving

-Yonezawa-ori is a general term for textiles produced in the Yonezawa region of Yamagata Prefecture.
+Yonezawa weaving is a general term for textiles produced in the Yonezawa region of Yamagata Prefecture.

 "Yonezawa Ori" is a general term for textiles produced in the Yonezawa region of Yamagata Prefecture, Japan.
 It started during the Edo period through the industrial encouragement of the feudal lord Uesugi Takayama.
 Varieties include Tsumugi (pongee silk), Chirimen (crepe) , Yellow Hachijo, Hakamaji (hakama fabric), Itoori (thread-woven), and Monori (pattern-woven).
 In the mid-Edo period, Yonezawa's feudal lord Uesugi Harunori (Takayama) weavers from Echigo and initiated the textile industry.
 Yonezawa Ori is woven using hand-spun thread drawn from true cotton or silk thread, and it features horizontal stripes in a plain weave structure.
 It is considered superior to Meisen and was favored for clothing and robes.
 After the Meiji era, production centered around the Nagai region, leading to the term "Nagai Tsumugi," characterized by its unique quality.